-- Chair of the Infrastructure Committee
+Chair of the Infrastructure Committee

-- Member of the Property, People and Customer Committee

-- Member of the Remuneration Committee
+Member of the Remuneration Committee

-Jane Yuile

-B.Sc., MBA, FCA, FAICD Director
+Jane Yuile, B.Sc., MBA, FCA, FAICD Director (Passed away on 6 May 2023)

-Jane was appointed on 1 June 2016 as a nonexecutive director nominated by UniSuper Limited.
-Jane has almost 40 years experience as a finance executive.
-For the last 20 years she has been a non-executive director on numerous boards in a variety of industries, and a consultant in governance, business strategy and risk.
+Jane was appointed on 1 June 2016 as a non-executive director nominated by UniSuper Limited.
+Jane had almost 40 years experience as a finance executive.
+For the last 20 years she had been a non-executive director on numerous boards in a variety of industries, and a consultant in governance, business strategy and risk.
 Prior to that she was the finance director of a listed technology solutions company and worked for one of the major Chartered Accounting firms in San Francisco, London and Melbourne.

-Jane has a Master of Business Administration and Bachelor of Science, and is a Fellow of the Institute of Chartered Accountants and Australian Institute of Company Directors.
+Jane held a Master of Business Administration and Bachelor of Science, and was a Fellow of the Institute of Chartered Accountants and Australian Institute of Company Directors.

-Jane is currently State Chair ANZ South Australia and is a Director of the Art Gallery of South Australia and Central Adelaide Local Health Network.
+Up until her passing, Jane was State Chair ANZ South Australia and a Director of the Art Gallery of South Australia and Central Adelaide Local Health Network.

-- Chair of the Audit and Compliance Committee - Member of the Property, People and Customer Committee - Member of the Infrastructure Committee
+Chair of the Audit & Compliance Committee Member of the Property, People and Customer Committee Member of the Infrastructure Committee

-John Frederick Ward

-B.Sc., FAICD, FCILT, FRAeS Director
+John Ward, B.Sc., FAICD, FCILT, FRAeS Director

 John joined the Board on 28 August 2002 as a non-executive director nominated by UniSuper Limited.
 He is a professional company director and corporate advisor specialising in governance and strategy development, particularly in transport, tourism, communications, infrastructure and technology focused industries.
 He retired as the General Manager Commercial of News Limited in 2001.
 Prior to joining News Limited in 1994 John was Managing Director and Chief Executive of Qantas Airways Limited, in which he spearheaded its acquisition of a merger with Australian Airlines and the group's subsequent privatisation.
 This culminated a 25-year career with the airline in a variety of corporate and line management roles covering Australia, Asia, Europe and North America.